Campaigners say Supreme Court ruling on biological sex ‘a watershed for women’

 It said: “Read fairly and in context, the provisions relating to single-sex services can only be interpreted by reference to biological sex.”

-It added: “It is fanciful (even perverse) to think that any reasonable objection to the presence of a person of the opposite sex could be grounded in (gender recognition certificate) GRC status or that a confidential GRC could make any difference at all.”
+It added: “It is fanciful (even perverse) to think that any reasonable objection to the presence of a person of the opposite sex could be grounded in GRC status or that a confidential GRC could make any difference at all.”

 The LGB Alliance charity, which had made arguments in the case, said the ruling “marks a watershed for women” and is a “victory for biology, for common sense, for reality”.